centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 - Delete all existing data from the reporting server.
 - Import raw monitoring data from the monitoring server to the reporting server (depending on retention settings).
 - Fill tables containing availability statistics for hosts and services.
-- Fill in tables containing performance and capacity statistics for hosts and services.
+- Fill tables containing performance and capacity statistics for hosts and services.

 ```shell
 /usr/share/centreon-bi/bin/centreonBIETL -r